 For each tileset, you can either click on the name of the tileset to go to its information page or click the button for more options:

 Add to style

 Add the tileset to an Existing style or a New style.

 Replace the current data in your tileset with new data.
 The map ID will remain the same and the new data will be reflected in all styles that reference this tileset.

 You can restrict the tilesets you upload to your Mapbox account so they can only be loaded with one of your access tokens.
 This means that other users cannot use their access tokens to access your tilesets.
 Your tilesets will continue to be accessible only using access tokens from your Mapbox account.
-This feature is currently only available to Premium and Enterprise customers.
+This feature is currently only available to Commercial and Enterprise customers.